Odoyev: Russian Empire

-In the early 16th century Princes of Vorotynsk built the Monastery of the Nativity of the Holy Mother, closed down in the 1700s and ruined in the Soviet times.
-Now its successor is the Anastasovo Monastery, located in the village of Anastasovo, near Odoyev.
-By the late 1800s, Odoyev had had six churches, but now only one is surviving, i.e. the Church of the Holy Trinity.
-In 1842 the local gentry initiated the opening of an amateur philanthropy theater.
-In 1912 there was founded an amateur wind band that still exists.
-In 1919 a musical school was founded in the town.
+In the early 16th century, the Vorotynsky princes built the Monastery of the Nativity of the Holy Mother, which was closed down in the 18th century and ended up in a ruinous state during the Soviet period.
+Its successor is the Anastasovo Monastery, located in the village of Anastasovo, near Odoyev.
+By the late 19th century, Odoyev had had six churches, but currently only one has survived – the Church of the Holy Trinity.
+In 1842, the local gentry initiated the opening of an amateur philanthropy theater.
+In 1912, an amateur wind band was founded, which still exists.
+In 1919, a musical school was founded in the town.

+Recent history

-In 1926 Odoyev was made a rural settlement, and in 1959 — a '"workers' settlement" (rabochiy posyolok).
+In 1926, Odoyev was made a rural settlement, and in 1959, it became a workers' settlement.

-Now Odoyev is listed with the heritage settlements of Russia.
+Odoyev is listed with the heritage settlements of Russia.

 Economy

 The economy of Odoyev, as well as Odoyevsky District, in general, is primarily agricultural.
 The main focus of the local industry is dairy, fruit processing and baking.
 The district has two major plants: a butter dairy and a vegetable and fruit cannery.
 57% of the district's population works in agriculture.
 Most of the district's output goes to Tula or is distributed in the Tula Oblast.